-The Wolf Pack and visiting team pass gates are located at Gate #10 (southeast corner of the stadium).
+The Wolf Pack and visiting team pass gates are located at Gate #10 (southwest corner of the stadium).
 Player guest tickets can be picked up starting two hours prior to kickoff.

 Student tickets can be reserved online beginning on the Monday before the game at 9 a.m.
 A total of 3,500 students will be allowed free admission into each game.
 Student tickets must be reserved online, or can have their Wolf Card swiped at the student entrance (based on availability).
 All students must enter through Gate 9 which is located at the southeast corner of Mackay Stadium and will open two hours prior to kickoff.
 Any additional questions about student tickets can be answered at http://www.nevadawolfpack.com/trads/blue-crew-faqs.html .